Haivision/srt/docs/API.md

    - 0 - Default (retranmsit on every loss report).
    - 1 - Reduced retransmissions (not more often than once per RTT) - reduced bandwidth consumption.

-- This option is effective only on the sending side and it influences the decision as to whether particular reported lost packets should be retransmitted at certain time or not.
+- This option is effective only on the sending side.
+It influences the decision as to whether particular reported lost packets should be retransmitted at a certain time or not.

 ---